 Note: I realize that my articles are usually packed full of possible insights and action oriented steps.
 If your takeaway is just one line then that is fantastic.
 It might be a new thought or an old thought you had forgotten...

-find a coach who can help you become more resilient.
-Contact one of our coaches for an introductory session.
+To find a coach who can help you become more resilient.
+Contact one of our coaches for an introductory chat.

 Self-Help Book / Personal Development